timvgaming/linux-wine-everquest/installing-everquest-linux-mint-wine.md

 - - Enable: ✅ Allow the window manager to decorate the windows
   - Enable: ✅ Allow the window manager to control the windows
   - Enable: ✅ Emulate a virtual desktop
-  - Ensure all other boxes are unchecked
+  - Ensure the other box is unchecked
-  - Set the desktop size to 1366×768
+  - Set the desktop size to 1024×600
   - Click **Apply**, then **OK**.
 - The wine configuration window will close.